Cervical cancer symptoms

 - Discomfort or pain during sex

-Doctors call pain related to sex dyspareunia.
+Pain related to sex is called dyspareunia.
 There are many other conditions that cause these symptoms.
 Most of them are much more common than cervical cancer.
 But you should go to your doctor straight away if you have any of these symptoms.
 You probably don't have cancer.
-But if you do, the sooner you are treated, the more likely you are to be cured and usually the less treatment you will need to have.
+But if you do, the sooner you are treated, the more likely you are to be cured and usually will need less treatment.

 Pre cancerous cell changes do not usually have any symptoms.
-Which is why it is so important to have a regular smear test.
+So it is very important to have regular cervical screening tests as part of the UK screening programme.

 Question about cancer?
 Contact our information nurse team